 CancerChoices ratings for cannabis and cannabinoids

 We rate cannabis and cannabinoids on seven attributes, with 0 the lowest rating and 5 the highest.
+We rate the strength of the evidence supporting the use of cannabis or cannabinoids for a medical benefit, such as improving treatment outcomes or managing side effects.

 See how we evaluate and rate complementary therapies ›